ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 3.0.6a
+1. Fix a bug for gzipped queries.

 ## Changes in version 3.0.6
 1. -yM_n_ (_n_ >= 0) explicitly sets the upper limit of intron length (when _n_ = 0, _n_ is inferred from the ILD as the 99% quantile). _n_ may has a suffix K (kilo).
 2. Fix a bug when -LS option is set.